Many many years ago in the late 80’s, when I lived in Atlanta, I entered an amateur recipe contest, US Open Cook-Off.

 A lot has changed over the years, one of them being my eating habits, so I made a few changes to the original recipe.
 I omitted the eggs, Earth Balance replaced butter, coconut sugar for white sugar and I added whole wheat pasty flour for softness.
 Still an amazingly delicious bread.

 That’s some sticky goodness!
 Get your napkins ready.

-Sweet juicy apple tossed in cinnamon, add brown sugar, roll it all up in soft tender bread and it’s like eating a cinnamon roll apple pie.
+Sweet juicy apple tossed in cinnamon, brown sugar, rolled up in soft tender bread.
+It’s like eating a cinnamon apple pie.